AebrahmRamos/ceparco-nasm-simd/README.md

 ### Guide questions:
 a) What overheads are included in the GPU execution time (up to the point data are transferred back for error checking)?
 Is it different for each CUDA variant?
+	- page migration, host to device, device to hostt

 b) How does block size affect execution time (observing various element counts and max blocks)?
 Which block size would you recommend and why?